mrgnhnt96/hooksman/README.md

 ## Overview

 The `hooksman` package allows you to manage and execute Git hooks using Dart.
 You can define your hooks as Dart files and register them with Git to run automatically when the corresponding events occur (e.g., pre-commit, post-commit, etc.).
+Inspired by [lint-staged](https://npm.im/lint-staged) and [husky](https://npm.im/husky), `hooksman` provides a flexible and powerful way to automate tasks during your workflow and share them across your team.

-Run shell commands, Dart code, or a combination of both in your hooks to enforce coding standards, run tests, or perform other tasks.
+With `hooksman` you can run shell commands, Dart code, or a combination of both in your hooks to enforce coding standards, run tests, or perform other tasks.

+Tasks are used to safeguard your codebase, if a task fails, `hooksman` exits with a non-zero status code, preventing the hook from completing (like a pre-commit hook).

 ## Installation